FOREX-Dollar ticks up against rivals in thin holiday trading

 The U.S. trade deficit in goods mushroomed to the widest ever in November as imports of consumer goods shot to a record ahead of the second straight COVID-distorted holiday shopping season, while exports slipped after a historic gain a month earlier.

-"Optimism, I think, can be seen in USD/JPY pulling away from 115," Juckes added, as the Japanese JPY=EBS currency fetched 115.18 per dollar, its lowest in a month and not too far from its November trough of 115.51.
+"Optimism, I think, can be seen in USD/JPY pulling away from 115," Juckes added, as the Japanese JPY=EBS currency fetched as high as 115.205 per dollar, its lowest in a month and not too far from its November trough of 115.51.

-China's onshore spot Yuan CNY=CFXS finished its domestic session at 6.3793 per dollar, its weakest close since Nov.
-29.

-The Turkish lira TRYTOM=D3 continued to slide and was down 3.5% at 13.05 per dollar, after having fallen 6.9% on Wednesday.
+The Turkish lira TRYTOM=D3 continued to slide and was down 3.1% at about 13 per dollar, after having fallen 6.9% on Wednesday.

 Bitcoin BTC=BTSP steadied after two days of losses.
-The world's largest cryptocurrency was last around $46,915, having been trending lower since hitting an all-time high of $69,000 in November.
+The world's largest cryptocurrency was last up around 2.5% at $47,635, having been trending lower since hitting an all-time high of $69,000 in November.

 EURO ZONE YIELDS

-German government bond yield steadied around an almost two-month high, after rising in the previous days as fading fears about the economic impact of the pandemic boosted risk appetite.
+German government bond yield cautiously retreated from an almost two-month high, after rising in the previous days as fading fears about the economic impact of the pandemic boosted risk appetite.

 Investors focused on the upcoming withdrawal of central banks' pandemic-time stimulus, taking the view that the European Central Bank would be less hawkish than the U.S. Federal Reserve.

-Italian government bond prices were slightly outperforming peers, after underperforming in the previous sessions as markets worried about the country's political stability should the former ECB chief Mario Draghi leave his job as a prime minister to become Italy's president.
+Italian government bond prices underperformed their peers in the previous sessions as markets worried about the country's political stability should the former ECB chief Mario Draghi leave his job as a prime minister to become Italy's president.

 World FX rateshttps://tmsnrt.rs/2RBWI5E